Carabao: Description

-Carabao

-Water buffalo are well adapted to a hot and humid climate.
-Water availability is of high importance in hot climates since they need wallows, rivers, or splashing water to reduce the heat load and thermal stress.
-Swamp buffaloes prefer to wallow in a mudhole that they make with the horns.
+Carabaos prefer to wallow in a mudhole that they make with the horns.
 Their objective is to acquire a thick coating of mud.
 They thrive on many aquatic plants and in time of flood will graze submerged, raising their heads above the water and carrying quantities of edible plants.
 They eat reeds, the giant reed, bulrush, sedges, the common water hyacinth, and rushes.
 Green fodders are used widely for intensive milk production and for fattening.
 Many fodder crops are conserved as hay, chaffed, or pulped.
 Trials in the Philippines showed that the carabao, on poor-quality roughage, had a better feed conversion rate than cattle.

-The carabao cools itself by lying in a waterhole or mud during the heat of the day.
-Mud, caked on to its body, also protects it from bothersome insects.
-The carabao feeds mainly in the cool of the mornings and evenings.
-Its lifespan is 18 to 20 years.
-The female carabao can deliver one calf each year.